New Report Highlights Dangers of Hacked Factory Robots

 The threats that a hacked industrial robot represent go beyond safety concerns, though.
 There’s the obvious worry about industrial sabotage.
 That software can do real damage to industrial machinery was well demonstrated by Stuxnet, a cyberweapon that observers believe the U.S. and Israeli governments created to disable the centrifuges Iran was using to enrich uranium.

-The Trend Micro report highlights the possibility that imperceptible changes into the operation of industrial robots could be introduced, leading to subtle defects in the goods being produced.
+The Trend Micro report highlights the possibility that imperceptible changes could be introduced into the operation of industrial robots, leading to subtle defects in the goods being produced.
 This would leave manufacturers open to blackmail—much like the victims of the recent WannaCry ransomware exploit—and the bad guys might demand, “Give us the bitcoin we’re asking for, and we’ll let you know which lot numbers have the faulty brake components.”

 For the most part, the kinds of vulnerabilities the report describes sound pretty familiar.
 Some of this equipment come with default authentication credentials, which users might not be diligent about changing.
 The report’s authors write, “[G]iven that most consumer-level routers nowadays come with randomized credentials, we believe that industry-grade devices should follow the same sane approach.”
 They also say that much of the software running these machines is not properly updated and patched to remove known software vulnerabilities.
 And the developers producing this code are often a little slipshod when it comes to protecting against hackers, failing sometimes to adopt straightforward measures like code-signing for firmware upgrades.